 So what careers are currently in high demand or expected to boom in coming years?

 IT Architecture (Information Technology Programming)

 IT Architecture refers to the ability to design and deliver valuable technology strategy, leading to the solution specific business problems through IT.
 This role is in high demand as companies are always trying to get ahead of the market and reinvent themselves through technology-driven projects.
-If you’re considering entering this evolving industry, there’s plenty of IT courses available covering all areas, click here to see our full list.
+If you’re considering entering this evolving industry, there are plenty of IT courses available that cover all areas of interest.

 It makes perfect sense that programmers are in demand with the huge impact technology has on business.
 Programmers and developers are highly sought after with their digital prowess.

 With spending on technology increasing every year, it makes sense that project management remains a highly sought after skill, as more spending means more projects, which in turn means more people required to manage these projects.
 A Certificate IV in Project Management, or a Diploma of Project Management if you want to refine your existing skills, are great ways to enter the successful world of Project Management.

 The surge in using data to drive business has pushed demand for in-depth data skills as the new levels of data integration and analytics will require many new skills to take advantage of new opportunities.
 It’s a great industry to enter if you’re looking to create a successful career in an industry that’s most likely going to keep growing.